neuecc/ObserveEveryValueChanged/ReadMe.md

 `ObserveEveryValueChanged(propertySelector)`.
 That's all.

-with [ReactiveProperty](https://github.com/runceel/ReactiveProperty/), you can create notify property changed value.
+with [ReactiveProperty](https://github.com/runceel/ReactiveProperty/), you can create bindable notify property changed value.

 > ReactiveProperty v2.7.3 includes this extensions